wso2/docs-is/en/docs/guides/user-mgt/delete-users.md

          ```

 !!! tip
-    By default, all logs related to user deletion are written in CSV format
+    By default, all logs related to user deletion are written in `.csv` format
     to a specified log file.
 You can extend this functionality to log the
     details in any other format that you want, and you can also extend the
     functionality to write the details to a text file, database, or any